Bollywood brought the NRI experience into the mainstream

 Kabhi dhoyi thi car kabhi tha main bekaar

-Sometimes I washed cars, sometimes I felt hopeless
+Sometimes I washed cars, sometimes I felt

 Waiter ka kiya kaam sab ko kiya salaam